-Limerick and Clare Education and Training Board has been appointed by the National Consortium Steering Group to act as the Coordinating Provider to deliver a National Apprenticeship Programme.
-It will act with approved Collaborating Providers and industry to deliver the new national apprenticeship programme as validated by QQI (Quality and Qualifications Ireland).
+has been appointed by the National Consortium Steering Group to act as Co-ordinating Provider to deliver a National Apprenticeship Programme in .
+It will work with approved Collaborating Providers and industry representatives to deliver this apprenticeship as validated by Quality and Qualifications Ireland (QQI).
+This document outlines the Quality Assurance Procedures (QAPs) of , as Co-ordinating Provider, for the establishment, provision, maintenance and review of validated National Apprenticeship Programme(s), in compliance with QQI Statutory Quality Assurance Guidelines for Apprenticeship Programmes.